n4n0GH/pinata-manager/README.md

 `pinName`             | Yes      |Name of the pinned file.
 Default `super cool ipfs pin` `unpinOld`            | No       |Whether or not to unpin an older pin with the same name.
 Default `false` `gatewayName`         | Yes      |The name of your target gateway. **Note:** This _must_ be setup in your Pinata dashboard before using this action!
+`gatewayId`           | Yes      |The Id of your target gateway. **Note:** You have to extract this from your Pinata dashboard by opening the network monitor and setting _any_ file as gateway root.

 ## Outputs